Indium: Compounds in other oxidation states

 Less frequently, indium forms compounds in oxidation state +2 and even fractional oxidation states.
-Usually such materials feature In–In bonding, most notably in the halides In_{2}X_{4} and [In_{2}X_{6}]^{2−}, and various subchalcogenides such as In_{4}Se_{3}.
-Several other compounds are known to combine indium(I) and indium(III), such as In^{I}_{6}(In^{III}Cl_{6})Cl_{3}, In^{I}_{5}(In^{III}Br_{4})_{2}(In^{III}Br_{6}), and In^{I}In^{III}Br_{4}.
+Usually such materials feature In–In bonding, most notably in the halides In2X4 and [In2X6](2-), and various subchalcogenides such as In4Se3.
+Several other compounds are known to combine indium(I) and indium(III), such as In^{I}6(In^{III}Cl6)Cl3, In^{I}5(In^{III}Br4)2(In^{III}Br6), and In^{I}In^{III}Br4.

 Organoindium compounds

 Organoindium compounds feature In–C bonds.
 Most are In(III) derivatives, but cyclopentadienylindium(I) is an exception.
 It was the first known organoindium(I) compound, and is polymeric, consisting of zigzag chains of alternating indium atoms and cyclopentadienyl complexes.
-Perhaps the best-known organoindium compound is trimethylindium, In(CH_{3})_{3}, used to prepare certain semiconducting materials.
+Perhaps the best-known organoindium compound is trimethylindium, In(CH3)3, used to prepare certain semiconducting materials.

 History

 In 1863, German chemists Ferdinand Reich and Hieronymus Theodor Richter were testing ores from the mines around Freiberg, Saxony.
 They dissolved the minerals pyrite, arsenopyrite, galena and sphalerite in hydrochloric acid and distilled raw zinc chloride.
 Reich, who was color-blind, employed Richter as an assistant for detecting the colored spectral lines.
 Knowing that ores from that region sometimes contain thallium, they searched for the green thallium emission spectrum lines.
 Instead, they found a bright blue line.
 Because that blue line did not match any known element, they hypothesized a new element was present in the minerals.
 They named the element indium, from the indigo color seen in its spectrum, after the Latin indicum, meaning 'of India'.

 Richter went on to isolate the metal in 1864.
 An ingot of 0.5 kg was presented at the World Fair 1867.
-Reich and Richter later fell out when the latter claimed to be the sole discoverer.
+Reich and Richter later fell out when Richter claimed to be the sole discoverer.